México Territorio Creativo

 Arch Days CDMX

-Arch Days CDMX is a platform that seeks to promote architecture and its role in creating better spaces, communities and cities are generated through it.
-The program includes exhibitions, conferences, pavilions and interventions in public space.
-Boosting design connections with architecture, promoting sustainability, education, culture and innovation.
+Arch Days CDMX is a platform that seeks to promote architecture as a tool to create better spaces, communities and cities.
+The program includes exhibitions, conferences, pavilions and interventions in public spaces.
+Promoting the connections of design with architecture, promoting sustainability, education, culture and innovation.

 Espacio CDMX Arquitectura y Diseño, formerly the "Trenecito de Chapultepec" workshop, is a regenerated space by MXTC and C Cúbica Arquitectos in 2018 within the framework of World Design Capital (WDC) CDMX 2018.
 The 1964 building is attributed to architect Félix Candela for its architectural characteristics.